DDeShon/pixelart-rpg-maker/README.md

-This project will help me make a pixel rpg game.
+This project will be used as part of a process to create a pixel rpg game.